jiya-zhang/docai-expense-parser-demo/README.md

         * BigQuery Admin
         * Document AI API User
     7. Click **Done** and you should see this service account in the IAM main page

+5. Create your Doc AI processor

+    * At this point, you should have your request in Step 3 approved and have access to expense parser
+    * Navigate to **console** -> **Document AI** -> **processors**
+    * Click **Create processor** and choose **expense parser**
+    * Name your processor and click **Create**
+    * Take note of your processor's region (eg. us) and processor ID

-5. Activate your Command Shell and clone this GitHub Repo in your Command shell using the command:
+6. Activate your Command Shell and clone this GitHub Repo in your Command shell using the command:
 ```
 git clone https://github.com/jiya-zhang/docai-expense-parser-demo
 ```

-6. Execute Bash shell scripts in your Cloud Shell terminal to create cloud resources (i.e Google Cloud Storage Buckets, Pub/Sub topics, Cloud Functions, BigQuery dataset and table)
+7. Execute Bash shell scripts in your Cloud Shell terminal to create cloud resources (i.e Google Cloud Storage Buckets, Pub/Sub topics, Cloud Functions, BigQuery dataset and table)

     1. Change directory to the scripts folder